darthturgle1/TryHackMe_Walkthroughs/UA_High.md

 **Note:** While I consider sections like this to be fair game in CTFs, it's worth noting that I would never have guessed the answer if I hadn't completed the Glitch room previously.
 So if you had to get my help on this part, please don't feel badly about it!
 This sort of guesswork seems pretty rare in CTFs, and this truly is one of those "if you know, you know" sections. **Keep your head up and keep going!**

 ## Decoding the text
 CyberChef is my preferred means of decoding text; if you've never used it before, you should consider adding it to your arsenal.
-I simply copied the encoded text (**d3d3LWRhdGEK**), navigated to the CyberChef website, pasted the text into the input field, and clicked the magic wand in the output field.
+I simply copied the encrypted text (**d3d3LWRhdGEK**), navigated to the CyberChef website, pasted the text into the input field, and clicked the magic wand in the output field.
 It produced the output "**www-data**."
 This is a common username in CTFs.

-By doing this, we have verified two things: our remote command execution is working, and the output is being encoded via Base64.
+By doing this, we have verified two things: our remote command execution is working, and the output is being encrypted via Base64.

 ## Decoding the text explained
 The magic wand in CyberChef triggers "magic mode" which automatically detects the type of encoding and attempts to convert it to plaintext.